Scouting means we haven't hiked this specific route yet — we've only studied it through maps and reports from those who have.

 The lake is very close to the border, so you must have your passport with you.
-We might need to get a permit from the border guards (the post is usually right in the gorge).
+We might need to get a permit from the border guards (their post is usually right in the gorge).

-Tbilisi → Zakagori Fortress → Suatisi Valley → Suatisi Lake
+Tbilisi → Zakagori fortress → Suatisi valley → Suatisi lake

 Distance / elevation gain: ~11.5 km / ↑720 m